grain-lang/grain/stdlib/bigint.md

 |----|-----------|
 |`Bool`|`true` if the first value is greater than or equal to the second value or `false` otherwise|

-## Bitwise logic

-Boolean operations on the bits of BigInt values.

 ### BigInt.**lnot**

 <details disabled>